top of page

 GET THE LOOK:

 For most of us, there's no one we admire more than our mom or grandmother.
 So why not channel our Portuguese matriarch in a lovingly funny way this Halloween?
-If you can't borrow their iconic bata, you can get this one or this one on Etsy.
-To really complete the look, don this hairstyle and carry a wooden spoon with you!
+If you can't borrow their iconic avental/bata, Etsy has a few options.
+To really complete the look, accompany it with this hairstyle and carry a wooden spoon!

 8. Portuguese Explorer